-SWAN Day/Support Women Artists Now Day has been an international initiative designed to showcase the power and diversity of women’s creativity.
-Every year since 2008 people around the world have been invited to create events that celebrate women artists during the months of March and April.
+SWAN Day/Support Women Artists Now Day is an international initiative designed to showcase the power and diversity of women’s creativity.
+Every year since 2008 people around the world have created events that celebrate women artists during the months of March and April.
 The program has had five goals:

 - To shine a spotlight on women artists – especially artists who are often marginalized by mainstream arts and media organizations because of their race, class, sexual preference, gender identity, disability or other issues.